Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Floquet branch analysis

 where $\epsilon_{i}(\bar{n}_r)$ is the Floquet quasienergy of branch $B_{i}$ computed at the effective drive amplitude $\varepsilon_t=2g\sqrt{\bar{n}_r}$.
 The frequencies obtained in this way are very close to those obtained from the diagonalization of the full transmon-resonator Hamiltonian~\cite{dumas2024unified}.
 This method thus accounts for nonlinear effects at high photon numbers while remaining computationally more efficient than full diagonalization.
 The effective oscillator frequencies of the Floquet branches are shown in \cref{fig:floquet_BA}(c).
 They display significant nonlinear photon number dependence around the critical photon numbers.
-To dynamically follow the population in the qubit-like branch, we define $\tilde{\omega}_{r,i}^{\mathrm{diab}}$, the effective oscillator frequency obtained by diabatically tracking branch $B_{i}$ as described above.
-Across the relevant range in photon number, the pulled resonator frequencies $\tilde{\omega}^\mathrm{diab}_{r,0}$ and $\tilde{\omega}^\mathrm{diab}_{r,1}$ vary approximately linearly with $\bar{n}_r$, with slopes $K_{0}/2\pi\approx-\SI{6.6}{kHz}$ and $K_{1}/2\pi\approx-\SI{5.5}{kHz}$ corresponding to the resonator self-Kerr nonlinearities.
-The diabatic oscillator frequencies for branches $B_{0}$ and $B_{1}$ are shown as dashed colored lines in panel (c).
+To dynamically follow the population in a qubit-like branch, we define $\tilde{\omega}_{r,i}^{\mathrm{diab}}$, the effective oscillator frequency obtained by diabatically tracking branch $B_{i}$ \bd{through the avoided crossings} as described above. \bd{Away from the avoided crossings,} the pulled resonator frequencies $\tilde{\omega}^\mathrm{diab}_{r,0}$ and $\tilde{\omega}^\mathrm{diab}_{r,1}$ vary approximately linearly with $\bar{n}_r$, with slopes $K_{0}/2\pi\approx-\SI{6.6}{kHz}$ and $K_{1}/2\pi\approx-\SI{5.5}{kHz}$ corresponding to the resonator self-Kerr nonlinearities. \bd{At the avoided crossings, we interpolate between these nearly linear regions for simplicity.} The diabatic oscillator frequencies \bd{obtained in this manner are shown as dashed colored lines in panel (c)} for branches $B_{0}$ and $B_{1}$.